-Content independently plan a project and implement it on time, taking into account legal requirements (occupational health and safety and environmental legislation). propose and discuss solution strategies for problems in organic synthesis chemistry, to communicate one's own point of view appropriately and to cooperate with others. summarize the topic of a scientific article, to research background information independently and to present and discuss the contents.
-Work on a current experimental problem from the research field of an organic chemistry working group.
+independently plan a project and implement it on time, taking into account legal requirements (occupational health and safety and environmental legislation). propose and discuss solution strategies for problems in organic synthesis chemistry, to communicate one's own point of view appropriately and to cooperate with others. summarize the topic of a scientific article, to research be a science of the set of the background information independently and to present and discuss the contents.
+Content Work on a current experimental problem from the research field of an organic chemistry working group.
 The topic of the research project is based on the research topics and work- ing techniques of the working group.
 The exam lecture will summarize the main experimental results, interpret them and present the resulting conclusions.
 Media forms Written report; discussions and PowerPoint presentations Literature Literature recommendation will be made in the context of the Course